keymanapp/keyman/android/README.md

 ## Keyman for Android Development
 Keyman for Android (formerly named KMAPro) can be built from a command line (preferred) or Android Studio.

+Building Keyman Web is a precursor for compiling KMEA, so verify your system has all the [Minimum Web Compilation Requirements](../web/README.md#minimum-web-compilation-requirements)

 ### Crashlytics
 Firebase Crashlytics is used for crash reporting, and it depends on a configured google-services.json file.
 For this reason, only the Debug variant of KMAPro is intended to be built on a Developer machine.
 The analytics for Debug are associated with a "Package name" `com.tavultesoft.kmapro.debug`.